Challenges in Marketplace Development and How to Overcome Them

 2. Ensuring Trust and Safety

 Trust is the backbone of any successful marketplace.
-Buyers need to trust sellers, and sellers need to trust the platform.
-Without a robust system to ensure safety and reliability, your marketplace may struggle to retain users.
+Buyers need to trust that sellers will deliver quality products or services, and sellers need to trust that buyers will pay on time.
+Without a robust system to ensure trust and safety, your marketplace risks losing credibility.

 How to Overcome It: